Susanne85/weatherDashboard/README.md

 ![Initial page display](./assets/images/1-weatherDashBoard.png)

-The data returned is in metrics, so temperature is in degrees Celieus.
+The data returned is in metrics, so temperature is in degrees Celsius.
 ![Entering town/city to search for](./assets/images/2-weatherDashBoard.png)

 Results of search for town/city is displayed in the following manner.